All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

 Research demonstrates Thymosin Alpha-1's effectiveness in autoimmune and inflammatory conditions.
-A 2021 study in Clinical Gastroenterology and Hepatology found that patients with IBS and elevated inflammatory markers experienced 70% symptom reduction after 12 weeks of Thymosin Alpha-1 therapy.
+A 2021 study in Clinical Gastroenterology and Hepatology found that patients with IBS and increased inflammatory markers experienced 70% symptom reduction after 12 weeks of Thymosin Alpha-1 therapy.
 The peptide normalized regulatory T-cell populations and reduced pro-inflammatory cytokines including TNF-alpha and IL-6.

 Additional research by Chen et al. (2020) showed significant improvements in gut barrier function and reduced intestinal permeability in patients with inflammatory bowel conditions.
 The study reported 60% of patients achieved clinical remission within 16 weeks, with sustained benefits lasting 6 months post-treatment.